Boreal

 The pagan's sacred months allowed pilgrims to make their way to Mecca and back unmolested.
 Their celebration of the Hajj had a deep, what you might consider a very progressive religious component that embraced all faiths.
 During this sacred period anyone, no matter whom they worshipped, who made the trek to Mecca could place a representation of their god(s) or goddess(es) or revered religious figure on the altar of the Ka’ba.
 When Muhammad conquered Mecca and destroyed what he considered idols, except for the meteorite his followers idolized, more than 300 religions were represented, including a fresco of the Virgin Mary.

-The pagan Hajj would make sense even today because of its duration during which pilgrims came and went, unlike the Islamic Hajj which has degenerated into an absurdity that any god worthy of the appellation name should have anticipated.
+The pagan Hajj would make sense even today because of its duration, during which pilgrims came and went, unlike the Islamic Hajj which has degenerated into an absurdity that any god worthy of the appellation name should have anticipated.

-Two and half million is about the maximum number of pilgrims that can be accommodated at the Hajj because of the limitations of the finite space that is the Ka'ba and its surroundings.
+Two and a half million is about the maximum number of pilgrims that can be accommodated at the Hajj because of the limitations of the finite space that is the Ka'ba and its surroundings.
 If every Muslim alive today wanted to do the Hajj, it would take more than 750 years to accommodate them all, meaning that 80%, through no fault of their own, will not be able to fulfill a mandatory pillar of Islam.

 Muhammad was not so much a forecaster of the future as of the past.
 The events recounted in the Koran, except for Judgement Day, are all about what came before, with the exemption of the safe-bet prediction that is the bread and butter of doomsday prophets to this day: “the end is near, repent!”